-Capacity building is a key component of the initiative and includes one-on-one supports to the communities, as well as regional and statewide convenings on topics of interest to the communities.
+Capacity-building is a key component of the initiative and includes one-on-one supports to the communities, as well as regional and statewide convenings on topics of interest.
 Support to the communities is also provided through the development of self-assessment and planning tools and the Discovery listserv.

-The capacity building approach supports communities in the development of community capacities to:
+The capacity building approach supports the development of community capacities to:

 - Create and sustain a community-wide agenda to improve early school success